aktualisiert

 - garden maintenance - weeding, weed-eating, lawn-mowing and mulching

 We are inclusive, and regularly host family, friends, friends of friends, local community & work colleagues, so there is a large social opportunity to meet a variety of people bringing different experiences, as well as connecting to our workaway community.
-We often host up to 6 workaways at the same time, which makes for new friendships and lots of interesting conversations.
+We usually host up to 6 workaways at the same time for a week, which makes for new friendships and lots of interesting conversations.
+We encourage communication on your topics of interest, and on your conservation ideas and the differences you see here in NZ compared to your own country.
+We are always learning and growing, and happy to share reasons why we do what we do.

 We are a remote off the grid wild environment only 10mins from Picton.
 There is plenty of free time after 5hrs of workaway mahi, to swim, drive to beach, go hiking and enjoying other experiences off or on the property.
 Suits singles, friend groups and couples.